quark-engine/quark-engine/docs/source/quark_script.rst

 - **Description**: Check if the argument is hardcoded into the APK.
 - **params**:
-    1. argument: an argument string
+    1. argument: string value that is passed in when a method is invoked
 - **return**: True/False

 quarkResultInstance.findMethodInCaller(callerMethod, targetMethod)